netfoundry/ziti-k8s-agent/demo/README.md

 1. Copy the code directly to the linux terminal to create required files/resources.
 1. In AWS, the VPC and network will be created part of `eksctl create cluster` command and one needs to have administrator permissions.
 1. Whereas in GKE, it is expected that VPC and network are already prebuilt.
 The service account is the part before @ and can be found under IAM-->Permissions, i.e. `{GKE_SERVICE_ACCOUNT}@{GKE_PROJECT_NAME}.iam.gserviceaccount.com`.
 The subnetwork is the subnet name and must be in the same region as indicated in GKE_REGION.
 1. If you already have clusters up, then you can skip [Cluster(s) Deployment](#clusters-deployment) section.
 Go to [Export Cluster Context Names](#export-cluster-context-names), where you need to export your cluster context names as variables.
-Kubectl commands will utilized them in the subsequent sections.
+Kubectl commands will utilize them in the subsequent sections.
 FYI, EKS and GKE are just examples, but this can work in any K8S cluster, whether is private or public.

 </p></details>